floriandorau/tls-check-cli/README.md

   tlscheck test https://google.com   Runs a tlscheck against https://google.com
 ```

-### Install testssl prerequisite
+### Install `testssl` prerequisite

 In order to run `tlscheck` you need to have `testssl` installed locally.
 You can run `tlscheck check` to check if you can run a TLS test.
-Otherwise use `tlscheck install` to download latest `testssl` version to you local `tlscheck` insallation.
+Otherwise use `tlscheck install` to download latest `testssl` version to your local `tlscheck` installation.
 After that you can run TLS test.

 ### Test TLS config

 With `tlscheck test <url>` you can check the TLS configuration of the given url.

-Further options can be used like the following
+Further options can be used like the following:

 ```shell-script
 tlscheck test